January 30, 2017

 As the pressure to move to cloud services increases, more organizations are creating roadmaps that reflect the need to shift strategy.
 At these organizations, projects that propose on-site resources are considered conservative, as the reduced agility and innovation options decrease competitive agility.
 Enterprises will begin to pressure IT departments to embrace cloud computing.

 Keep in mind that not all projects can utilize cloud services due to regulatory or security concerns or even the money that has been invested in the projects.
 Also, some enterprises might lack the correct skill sets and talent.

 The key to an all-in cloud strategy is not to “lift and shift” data center content.
 Instead, enterprises should evaluate what applications within the data center can be replaced with SaaS, refactored or rebuilt.
 However, an all-in strategy will have more impact on IT compared to a cloud-first or cloud-only strategy.

+By and large, companies that have shifted to all-cloud have not returned to traditional on-premises data centers, with even large companies embracing third-party cloud infrastructure.
 Enterprises should begin to plan a roadmap for their cloud strategy, and ensure that lift and shift is only being done when necessary, such as part of data center consolidation efforts.

 Join your peers for the unveiling of the latest insights at Gartner conferences.